florishafkenscheid/factorio-benchmarks/benchmarks/2025-11-02-miners/README.md

 ### Conclusion
 - Mining drills entity time is directly proportional to throughput
-- With higher levels of research productivity, the entity time update spikes will increase in amplitude and decrease in frequency
+- With higher levels of research productivity, the entity time update spikes will increase in amplitude and decrease in frequency, however their update time spent is on average the same